Social Media Retargeting Tools

 One of the most frequently used online ads is CPC (Pay-per-Click) of Google which brings the target audience to your landing page or website.
 Buying or conversion does not happen in a linear way.
 Many visitors bounce off the site or still, others register to get product information but don’t become customers.
 Such prospective consumers can be served a display Ad’s when they again search for the keyword on the web.
 It is enabled through cookies or pixels.

-Both pixel-based and list of retargeting strategy have advantages and disadvantages.
-In retargeting strategy, the volume of people retargeted at any point of time may be low and it has to be installed in all pages.
+Both pixel-based and list of retargeting strategies have advantages and disadvantages.
+In the retargeting strategy, the volume of people retargeted at any point of time may be low and it has to be installed in all pages.
 The list targeting may not happen if more people use different email ids for various social media platforms.

 If a company produces health, cosmetics and wellness products, each product may correspond to a set of keywords and their related CPC campaigns.
 In such cases, it is better to have separate landing pages with different cookies so that retargeting tools is effective.
 For eg., someone who has searched for nutritional products will be served with display ads related to it while someone who has searched for cosmetics may see banner ads served through retargeting strategy.